What is Geocaching?

 - Geocache containers must be marked “Geocache Container” on the outside of the container.

-- Geocache may not contain inappropriate or dangerous items, such as food, medications, personal/hygiene products, pornography, or weapons of any type.
+- Geocache may not contain inappropriate or dangerous items, such as food, medications, personal/hygiene products, pornography that even includes any written or typed notes containing links to adult websites such as Sex Tube V for example.
+No weapons of any type.
 Log books are encouraged in lieu of exchange items.